Remnant 2 Council Chamber Dungeon Guide

 Further on in the secret room, you can also find the Ornate Flail Melee Weapon and a Sapphire Dreamstone.

 While traveling around the dungeon, you may sometimes come across a statue of two Faes holding hands.
-This is part of an event where you have to tie a Plain Ribbon around their hands, which can be found on a corpse inside the Council Chamber.
+This is a puzzle that can be solved and to do so you need to find a Plain Ribbon.
+This item can spawn in either the Council Chamber or in the Gilded Chamber.
+In both cases, it’ll be on a corpse.

-When you tie the Plain Ribbon around the statue’s hands, you must leave the area and come back again at a later time.
+To solve the Fae Statues Puzzle, simply tie the Plain Ribbon around the statue’s hands.
+After this, you must leave the area and come back again at a later time.
 When you do so, you may either receive the Golden Ribbon Amulet or the Silver Ribbon from the statues as a reward.

 You may even sometimes come across the Flames Event in the halls of the Council Chamber Dungeon.
 This is a small puzzle that includes two sets of five torches, lit with varying colors of flames.